Welcome to All Saints Church Milton Keynes Village

 All are welcome; we especially welcome anyone who has not been involved in church life before.
 If you have to make that first brave step, don't worry, you'll be among friends, and soon be joining in with the rest of us.

 Our normal service time is 11.15am.
 On the 1st, 3rd and 5th Sundays of the month, this takes the form of a family friendly Communion service.
+On the 1st and 3rd Sundays of the month we have Children's Church during the service.
+This is for school-aged children and it takes place in the Vestry space.
 On the 2nd Sunday of the month we have a Book of Common Prayer Communion service at 8.30am followed by All Age Worship at 11.15am at which families are particularly welcome.
-On the 4th Sunday of the month we have non-eucharistic Morning Worship.
+On the 4th Sunday of the month we 'Go 4th' - more details here.

 On the first Wednesday of the month there is a quietly reflective Iona style Communion service at 7.30pm.
 The church is open from 7.00pm onwards for private prayer.